 If you don't have a home mooring, you're committed to cruising continuously through the waterways system.
-In fact, when you sign your licence agreement with Canal and River Trust, then if you don't have a home mooring you make a legally binding commitment to be continuous cruising.

 How far must I move?

 When moving on, you can't just pop under the next bridge and stay there for another fortnight.
 The law says you need to move to the next 'place', which is taken to mean 'neighbourhood'.
 Most boaters (and the Canal and River Trust, who manage the waterways) interpret this to mean that you need to move about one or two miles as a minimum, although there's no fixed rule.
 Apart from what the law says, it's also respectful of other boaters to keep moving on, especially in popular areas.